This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Links to downloadable forms from the PA Department of Labor and Industry.

-Pennsylvania Commonwealth Workforce Development System
+Pennsylvania CareerLink - Commonwealth Workforce Development System

 The Commonwealth Workforce Development System (CWDS) is an Internet-based system of services for use by customers and potential customers of the PA CareerLink® offices.
 CWDS provides online access to job openings; information about employers; services and training opportunities for job seekers; and labor market information.
 All of this is available by enrolling on-line with CWDS.